Mauro2888/url-shortener/README.md

 ## Overview

 This service allows you to:
-- Create shortened URLs using different hashing algorithms (MD5, UUID, SHA1)
+- Create shortened URLs using different hashing algorithms (MD5, SHA1)
 - Retrieve and redirect to original URLs using shortened codes
 - Store URL mappings in a PostgreSQL database
 - Access the service through a modern web interface